On Possible Indicators of Negative Selection in Germinal Centers: Mutation Count Distribution

 \section{Mutation Count Distribution}

 Even though this model has only two phenotypes (low and high affinity), because of the large neutral space, the number of potential genotypes is extremely high.
-For the sake of convenience, we will assert that no two mutation events will ever be identical.
-That is to say, because most of the genome is irrelevant for affinity calculation, most mutations will take place in this large non-relevant region, and it is unlikely two separate mutation events will lead to the exact same base pair sequence.
+As before, we will assert that no two mutation events will ever be identical.
+That is, it is unlikely two separate mutation events will lead to the exact same base pair sequence.
 If we initialize the germinal center with a population of genetically identical cells, we should be able to count how many mutations are accumulated in each cell line.

 If a species grows at a rate $r$ and has a mutation rate $\rho$, then you'd expect the population to accrue mutations at an average rate of $r \rho$.
 In our model, we have two separate growth rates and mutation rates, $r_B$ \& $\rho_H$ and $1$ \& $\rho_L$, but the actual average accumulation rate is somewhat more complicated due to the L$\to$ H and H $\to$ L mutations coupling the two mutation distributions.